Clever-ISA/Clever-ISA/specs/toolchain.md

 Issues the `fence` instruction to synchronize memory operations accross threads.

+For the purposes of language memory models, toolchains may assume that this operation performs a sequentially-consistent read-modify-write of a memory location that no operation not in this section accesses.

 `void __global_fence(void)`

 Issues a `fence` instruction followed by a forcing control transfer to synchronize memory operations accross threads and to synchronize memory operations with instruction execution.

+For the purposes of language memory models, this intrinsic has the same memory effects as `__memory_fence()`.

 `void __instruction_fencex(void)`

 Same as `__global_fence`, but only guarantees synchronization of memory operations with instruction execution, and toolchains are permitted to lower to different instructions than `__global_fence` which provide those weaker guarantees when such instructions are available.

+For the purposes of language memory models, toolchains may assume that this operation performs a sequentially-consistent load of a memory location and discards the result.

 ### Floating Point Operations